Learn the hottest tips and tricks on how to be stylish on a budget to look fabulous without overspending!

 - Shopping at vintage shops as they tend to be massively overpriced, the same applies to charity shops in central London. especially in areas like Chelsea.

-- Buying low quality clothes made of flimsy fabrics and with skimpy stitching that falls apart the first time you wear it.
+- Buying low-quality clothes made of flimsy fabrics and with skimpy stitching that falls apart the first time you wear them.
 It’s simply a waste of your money.
 This is especially important when shopping for designer dupes; make sure to check the reviews!